fpjohnston/TECO-64/doc/basics.md

 This command starts up TECO and opens the specified file for editing while preserving the original file (as a backup file).
-It also automatically brings the first page of the file into the text buffer.
+It also automatically brings the first page of the file into the edit buffer.
 These functions simulate the EB command.

 If any of the above commands do not seem to work on your operating system,